 Noise Gate Plug-Ins

-In terms of what plug-ins you can actually get your hands on, I would say the most popular free plug-in for Noise Gates is the Bob Perry Noise gate which can be found on VST4Free at the link here.
+In terms of what plug-ins you can actually get your hands on, I would say the most popular free plug-in for Noise Gates is the Bob Perry Noise gate which can be found on Plugins4Free.

-This noise gate is more sophisticated than the stock plug-in that comes with Garageband, and it’s more realistic to the analog noise gates that you’d actually see in a professional recording studio or in a musician’s home.
+This noise gate is more sophisticated than the stock plug-in that comes with Garageband, and it’s much closer to the analog noise gates like this ISP Decimator from Amazon which you’d actually see in a professional recording studio or in a musician’s home.

 Similar to the compressor, it has a few different parameters, including the Threshold, Attack, Hold, Release, and then the Range.